jessicarush/react-notes/state.md

 ## Updating state with map() vs for

-I keep hearing that `for` loops are uncommon in the React world in favour of other iterators like `map()`.
+I keep hearing that `for` loops are uncommon in the React world in favour of iterators like `map()`.
 I can't seem to pinpoint a real reason for this beyond preference so here are two methods that achieving the same result.

 First, imagine I have a state that looks like this: